Rowing the Intercoastal Since 1999

 Summer sculling program is only open to Varsity members and is based on our Coach's availability as well as the student's dedication to the sport and their teammates.

-Assistant Coach Paige Rabidoux began rowing in 2010 for the Great Bridge Crew Team and rowed all four years of her high school career, graduating in 2014.
+Coach Paige Rabidoux began rowing in 2010 for the Great Bridge Crew Team and rowed all four years of her high school career, graduating in 2014.
 Paige was stroke seat in the Women’s Lightweight Four her senior year winning gold at the Virginia state championship, silver at Stotesbury and silver at Nationals.
 The Women’s Lightweight Four won the triple crown in 2014!
 Paige recently graduated from Old Dominion University as a Registered Nurse.

 Junior Coach Guertler began rowing for Great Bridge in 2013.
 Before his graduation in 2017, he served as Historian and President on the Rower Board.
 Brian excelled his senior year, bringing home the GOLD at States in the Men's Double and earning the prestigious Oarsmanship Award.
 When not helping at practices and regattas, Coach Guertler serves as the Weightlifting Coach for rising Freshman and Sophomore rowers.
 In addition, he is currently enrolled at Old Dominion University pursuing a degree in Civil Engineering Technology.